JohanScheepers/FTcon25usa/README.md

 3. Techniques for integrating Gemini AI to make UI decisions based on usage patterns
 4. Practical strategies for implementing schema-based adaptive interfaces in Flutter
 5. Real-world applications demonstrated through adaptive dashboard and cooking app examples

-## 45.Mauricio Miguez

-### Mastering Scalable Theming for Custom Flutter Widgets

-Stop letting custom widget styling become a chaotic mess!
-This session delivers scalable best practices you can immediately apply to bring clarity and maintainability to your Flutter UI.
-We'll break down actionable patterns for effective theming, including encapsulating styles in dedicated classes for better organization, leveraging WidgetStateProperty for dynamic state-based visuals, and using WidgetStatesController to handle rebuilds.

-Plus, we'll touch on hierarchical theming for managing complex component relationships.
-If you're looking to build robust component libraries or simply write cleaner, more maintainable UI code, this talk provides the practical insights you need to master widget theming in Flutter.

-Key takeaways:
-- Understand how to build well-structured theming solutions for your custom widgets that integrate effectively with your design system.
-- Learn actionable patterns for encapsulating style properties in dedicated classes to enhance code clarity and simplify style modifications.
-- Discover how to leverage WidgetStateProperty to manage visual changes based on widget states without complicating your widget's logic.
-- Understand how to effectively use WidgetStatesController to manage interaction states and optimize widget rebuilds for better performance.
-- Learn how hierarchical theming can help you manage and organize styling for complex custom widget structures.